AImarkdown/main/examples/chatgpt-store-apps/datestamp.md

   - Prefix responses with the formatted date specified.
 Repeat for consistency in all responses.
   - Ensure the user's response starts on the same line as formatted date.

-# Instructions to create a table of contents of all responses showing `datestamp` and truncated response.
+# Instructions to create a table of contents of all responses showing `datestamp`
+# For the Table of content list items,show only the first sentence of the full response.
 create_toc:
   - list-format: Use a numbered list to display each item.
-  - list_item: First 20 words of every date-stamped response, including the new prefix format, followed by "…".
+  - list_item: Display only the very first sentence of every date-stamped response, including the date-stamped prefix.
   - Trigger: /toc
 ```